-The Geosense[®] Digital EL Tilt Meter comprises either a single tilt sensor mounted in an environmentally sealed enclosure.
-This enclosure would be mounted onto a surface to register changes in the tilt (rotation) at that location.
-Commonly the Tilt meters are used for monitoring structural elements within civil engineering, but they are suitable for many other applications where the measurement of rotation is required.
+The Geosense® MEMS Tilt Meter comprises either a single tilt sensor (uni-axial) or a pair of tilt sensors (bi-axial) mounted in an environmentally sealed enclosure.
+This enclosure would be mounted onto a surface to register changes in the tilt (rotation) of that location.
+Commonly these Tilt meters are used for monitoring structural elements within civil engineering, but they are suitable for many other applications where the measurement of rotation is required.

-A Geosense[®] Digital EL Tilt Meter can be installed or included in many types of monitoring regime and can be linked to various types of readout equipment, however, the primary use for Geosense[®] Digital EL Tilt Meters is for the measurement of tilt of structures and retaining walls.
+A Geosense® MEMS Tilt Meter can be installed or included in many types of monitoring regime and can be linked to various types of readout equipment.

+The primary use for Geosense® MEMS Tilt Meters is for the measurement of tilt of structures and retaining walls.